SteveGreaves/AstroBinUploader/README.md

 The program reads the `sites.csv` data into a dataframe.
 As the code loops through the data it obtains the site location's latitude and longitude from the header for the image under consideration.
 If the location matches a location in the sites dataframe it uses the values of Bortle and SQM for those coordinates.
 If there is no match it obtains the values of Bortle and SQM from an external website.
 The code will then add the new site information to the sites.csv file.
 Site data also can be entered manually into the sites.csv.
 If no matching site data is found in the `sites.csv` and the external site cannot be accessed the Bortle and SQM values are set equal to zero.

-## secret.csv and accessing sky quality data
+## Accessing sky quality data and secret.csv

 The artificial_brightness of the sky at a given latitude and longitude is obtained from the excellent web resource https://www.lightpollutionmap.info.
 This can be by done by visiting the website and entering the latitude and longitude of the observation site and obtaining the parameters Bortle and SQM.
 These parameters can then be entered into the sites.csv file.
 It can also be done programmatically by the code.
 To do this you need to place an API_KEY and API_ENDPOINT for the service in the secret.csv file.
 The only API_ENDPOINT supported currently is https://www.lightpollutionmap.info/QueryRaster/.
 You will have to apply to Jurij Stare, the website owner, for an API key.
 Jurij's email address is starej@t-2.net.
 The approach I suggest is: donate a small amount